HarvestMondello/Colorado-climbing-route-analysis/README.md

 4. What do FA/FFA timelines reveal about boldness and progression?
 5. Where is demand likely to grow through 2029?

 **Data source**: a publicly available climbing database scraped for route metadata and tick histories.
+From the scraped database, only routes labeled as Trad were included.
+Sport, Bouldering and Ice routes were excluded to maintain focus on Colorado’s most historically significant climbing styles (Eldorado Canyon, Black Canyon and The Diamond).

 ## Tools I Used